-It is therefore important that the government and the key commercial principals in the maritime trade continue to work collaboratively towards strategic planning for the long term and sustainable growth of the industry.
+As governments and businesses around the world continue to grapple with the disruptive pandemic, the shipping industry may expect a recovery in global trade and take advantage of the opportunities.
+It is more important now than ever that the government and the key commercial principals in the maritime trade continue to work collaboratively towards strategic planning for the sustainable growth of the industry and to capitalise on its unique advantage in the region.

 On 14 December 2017, Hong Kong's Chief Executive, Carrie Lam, signed an agreement with the Chinese government strengthening Hong Kong's position in China's Belt and Road Initiatives.
 The agreement focuses on finance and investment, infrastructure and maritime transport, economic and trade facilitation as well as developing Hong Kong's place in the Greater Bay Area initiative in the Pearl River Delta.
-In April 2016, the government set up the Hong Kong Maritime and Port Board to devise maritime and port-related strategies and initiatives.
-These include the deepening of the Kwai Tsing container basin and approach, better efficiency of land use and additional barge berths.

 In the 2018 Policy Address, the Chief Executive highlighted that Hong Kong should capitalise on the opportunities brought by the Belt and Road Initiatives and the Greater Bay Area development to develop high value-added maritime services.
-The government will implement measures to support and enhance the development, such as exploring streamlining regulation, offering facilitation and measures in support of Hong Kong's provision of reliable and quality dispute resolution services, providing tax reliefs to promote the development of marine insurance and injecting HK\$200 million into the Maritime and Aviation Training Fund to enhance the training and nurturing of talent for the sectors.
-145
+The government will implement measures to support and enhance the development, such as exploring streamlining regulation, offering facilitation and measures in support of Hong Kong's provision of reliable and good-quality dispute resolution services, providing tax reliefs to promote the development of marine insurance and injecting HK\$200 million into the Maritime and Aviation Training Fund to enhance the training and nurturing of talent for the sectors.